kimmens/CS1-Python-Ref-Syllabus/PART_I/MISSION_0/way_of_the_program.rst

-THE way of the program
+The way of the program
 ======================

 The goal of this book is to teach you to think like a computer scientist.
 This